modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 One additional relevant use case is allowing re-using of models that have unwanted defaults; added above.

+### Removing more?
-From the user perspective there was feedback that it was seen as somewhat problematic that defaults (using start=... for parameters) was not removed by setting the value to break.
+From the user perspective there was feedback that it was seen as somewhat problematic that defaults (using `p(start=...)` for parameters) was not removed by a simple modifier `p=break` since that only undefine the value.
 Based on the proposal that is deliberate and also setting start=break is possible for users, and can be automated in tools.
+The other simple option would be that `p=break` removed modifiers for all attributes, but that have the undesired consequence of undefining unit and displayUnit.
+Undefining everything that isn't in the type would be counter-intuitive and sometimes fail to remove start-values and sometimes remove displayUnit.
+Note that there is no requirement that the undefined modification actually override something.

 # Required Patents
 No patents needed.